drounite/unite/README.md

 ====

 #### Again, Unite is open-source!
-This library was created to assist us, in the whole process of creating HTTP client, in out Android Aplications.<br>Please help us make it better!
+This library was created to assist us, in the whole process of creating HTTP client, in our Android Applications.<br>Please help us make it better!
 You are encouraged to fork this project and send us pull requests.
 #### Enjoy.